eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```

 ### Terminal Rules
 Terminal rules are linked to built-in types in the AST.
-They do not result in AST types on their own but determine the type of properties in AST types inferred from parser rule:
+They do not result in AST types on their own but determine the type of properties in AST types inferred from a parser rule:
 ```
 terminal INT returns number: /[0-9]+/;
 terminal ID returns string: /[a-zA-Z_][a-zA-Z0-9_]*/;